 - The skin gets nice and crispy.
 Since the whole bird is equally exposed to heat, every inch of its skin will evenly brown and develop that crave-worthy crispiness.

 Convinced?
-Me too.
-Follow along as the Test Kitchen walks us through the easy steps for how to spatchcock turkey.
+Us too.
+Follow along as the Test Kitchen walks us through the easy steps of a spatchcock turkey recipe.
 Apply it to your Thanksgiving dinner—or any dinner this year.

-Give your turkey a towel drying to remove any extra moisture from its skin.
+Using paper towels, dry your turkey to remove any extra moisture from its skin.
 The less moisture, the more crispy the skin will get as it cooks.
-(We can hardly wait!)

 Place the whole turkey on a cutting board with the breast-side down.
 Then, locate the backbone along the center of the bird.
 Starting at the tail, use a sharp pair of kitchen shears to cut alongside the spine.
 Try to cut as close as you can to the backbone so you don’t risk cutting any other joints.
 You may feel a little resistance as you cut through certain rib bones of the bird—in this case, press down on the shears with both hands.

-Test Kitchen tip: Don’t be tempted to cover the turkey with plastic wrap or foil before chilling.
+Test Kitchen Tip: Don’t be tempted to cover the turkey with plastic wrap or foil before chilling.
 You want it to air out.
-The more the skin is exposed to air drying in the fridge, the crisper it will be after roasting.
+The more the skin is exposed to air drying in the fridge, the crispier it will be after roasting.

 Ready to roast?
-Dial up the oven to 450° and remove the turkey from the refrigerator.
+Dial up the oven to 450°F and remove the spatchcock turkey from the refrigerator.
 Let your turkey come to room temperature while the oven gets toasty.
-(It’ll cook more quickly and evenly this way!)
+(It’ll cook more quickly and evenly this way.)